derinil/calm/NOTES.md

 # todo

 - https://stackoverflow.com/questions/53640949/vtcompressionsession-bitrate-datarate-overshooting
-- memory leak in gui
 - building takes way too long, figure out why
   - maybe install the libraries so they can be cached?
   - could be the system_sdk thing, install that too?
+- krashes after a while, possibly memory related